drghirlanda/alex/Docs/Manual.md

 allowed to make in one trial.
 There are essentially two useful settings.
 If you set this to 1 the trial ends with the first response (the US is delivered if appropriate, of course).
-If you set it to an unrealistically large value, say 1000, you can any number of responses per trial.
+If you set it to an unrealistically large value, say 1000, you can record any number of responses per trial.
 Each of these may result in the US being delivered, as described above.
+Note that you can set MaxReponses to a different value for different trial types, by including a MaxResponses column in Phases.csv (see the [section on text files](#textfiles) for an example).
+If a MaxResponses column exists, but the value is empty for some stimuli, the MaxResponses value in Parameters.csv will be looked up.
+If MaxResponses is not set there, it is given a default value of 1.

 The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used for